Dean161/Timebox/docs/_posts/2018-07-03-Test Case Design.md

 By systematically testing the app, it is improved with respect to security, functionality and performance.

 ### That's it for this time.
-Thank you for reading this blog and stay tuned for our final blog!!
+Thank you for reading and stay tuned for our final blog!!